getporter/porter/docs/content/docs/development/authoring-a-bundle/working-with-dependencies.md

         namespace: wordpress
 ```

-If there is an existing dependency installed that the parent bundle should connect to, you must create a label for the existing dependency with the `sh.porter.SharingGroup` key, and the value of the group name specified in the parent bundle.
+If there is an existing dependency installed that the parent bundle should connect to, you must create a label for the existing dependency with the `sh.porter.SharingGroup` key, with the value of the group name specified in the parent bundle.

 The existing dependency **must** be successfully installed.
 If it is uninstalled this key must be deleted by the users before the operation can proceed.

 ```
 porter install --label sh.porter.SharingGroup=myapp